fubar2/treeval_gal/README.md

 #### January 21

-A lot of work has gone into updating to JBrowse2 over the past 5 weeks.
+Updating JBrowse1 tool code to JBrowse2 over the past 5 weeks.

 Working well, but not in IUC yet.
+Alternative PR is being resurrected so may take some time.

 Deployed on EU as a test tool.
 See [treevalgal workflow](treevalgal) for more details.
 Broken wiggle and paf labels in the samples have been fixed.